Skip to main content

 └── projects-listing-chromium-linux.png

-The snapshots are committed to the repo — not stored as artifacts — so developers can review visual diffs in the PR itself using GitHub's image comparison tools.
+The snapshots are committed to the repo rather than stashed as artifacts, so anyone can review the visual diffs right in the PR using GitHub's image comparison tools.

-The CI pipeline uses nx affected to only test projects that changed:
+The CI pipeline leans on nx affected to test only the projects that changed:

 - name: Run affected tasks